-However, I've shared my own experiences (both the good and bad) to prevent the week leading up to your wedding from being full of stress.
+However, I’m sharing my own experiences (both the good and bad) to prevent the week leading up to your wedding from being full of stress.

 Take work off

 You’ll appreciate having at least two days off work prior to your wedding.
 Last-minute details creep up, and the last thing you want is to be up all night the day before your wedding tying up loose ends.

 Confirm your vendors

 Touch base with your vendors and confirm WHEN and WHERE they’ll be arriving.
 Make sure to be specific; giving them addresses, and specific rooms if necessary.
 Better yet, hire a wedding planner or month of coordinator that will manage these details for you!